w3f/polkadot-wiki/docs/learn/learn-auction.md

 may be found to have preceded the time that a bid was submitted.

 The opening period then transitions into an *ending period* of five days, where the auction is subject to end based on the candle auction mechanism.

+The auction’s ending time can be any time within this ending period, and is automatically and randomly chosen by the [Verifiable Random Function (VRF)](learn-randomness.md##vrf).
 The random ending is managed by propagating through the entire ending period, where a snapshot is taken at each block within the ending period to capture the winners during that block.
 At the end of the period, one of the snapshots is randomly selected to determine the winner of the auction.

+This process is executes six hours right after the ending period.
+**The parachain candidate with the highest bid at the ending time chosen by the VRF wins the slot auction**.
+> [Crowdloan contributions](learn-crowdloans.md##supporting-a-crowdloan-campaign) cannot be made during
+> these six hours when the winning block for the auction is being determined on-chain.

+With one day and eighteen hours for the starting period, five days for the ending period (candle auction phase) and six hours for determining the auction winner, a parachain auction on Polkadot lasts exactly one week from the start.

 More details on this is available in the [Polkadot Implementation](#polkadot-implementation) section.